-On February 22, 2024, the Staff notified the Company that for the previous 30 consecutive trading days, the market value of its publicly held shares (the "MVPHS") had been below the minimum 15,000,000 required for continued listing as set forth in Listing Rule 5450(b)(2)(C) (the "Rule").
+On February 22, 2024, the Staff notified the Company that for the previous 30 consecutive trading days, the market value of its publicly held shares (the "MVPHS") had been below the minimum \$15,000,000 required for continued listing as set forth in Listing Rule 5450(b)(2)(C) (the "Rule").
 Therefore, in accordance with Marketplace Rule 5810(c)(3)(D), the Company was provided 180 calendar days, or until August 20, 2024, to regain compliance with the Rule.
 However, the Company did not regain compliance with the Rule.
 On August 27, 2024, the Company received a notice from the Staff that the Company would be delisted from The Nasdaq Global Market, unless the Company requested a hearing before a Nasdaq Hearings Panel (the "Panel").
 The Company filed the hearing request.

-On March 7, 2024, we received notice from Nasdaq indicating that, because the market value of our common stock had been below 50,000,000 for the prior 37 consecutive business days, we no longer complied with the minimum market value of listed securities (the "MVLS") requirement for continued listing on the Nasdaq Global Market under Rule 5450(b)(2)(A) of the Nasdaq Listing Rules.
+On March 7, 2024, we received notice from Nasdaq indicating that, because the market value of our common stock had been below \$50,000,000 for the prior 37 consecutive business days, we no longer complied with the minimum market value of listed securities (the "MVLS") requirement for continued listing on the Nasdaq Global Market under Rule 5450(b)(2)(A) of the Nasdaq Listing Rules.
 Pursuant to Nasdaq Marketplace Rule 5810(c)(3)(C), we were provided an initial compliance period of 180 calendar days, or until September 3, 2024, to regain compliance with the MVLS requirement.
 The Company did not regain compliance.
 On September 9, 2024, the Company received a notice from the Staff that the matter of the MVLS deficiency would be considered at the Company's hearing with the Panel.

 Notwithstanding the foregoing, the Company presented its compliance plan to the Panel at a hearing on October 15, 2024.
 On October 21, 2024, the Company received a notice from the Panel granting the Company an extension to phase down its securities to The Nasdaq Capital Market and demonstrate compliance with the MVPHS and Stockholders' Equity requirements as set forth in Nasdaq Listing Rules 5550(a)(5) and 5550(b)(1).
-The Company is working to complete the steps in its compliance plan and regain compliance with all applicable requirements for continued listing on The Nasdaq Capital Market within the Panel's extension.